GeoFlood (v1.0.0): Computational model for overland flooding

 \section{Abstract}

-This paper presents GeoFlood, a new open-source software package for solving shallow water equations (SWE) on a quadtree hierarchy of mapped, logically Cartesian grids managed by the parallel, adaptive library ForestClaw \citep{ca-bu:2017}.
-The GeoFlood model is validated using standard benchmark tests from \cite{neelz2013benchmarking} as well as the historical Malpasset dam failure problem.
-The benchmark test results are compared against those we obtained from GeoClaw \citep{clawpack} and the software package HEC-RAS (Hydraulic Engineering Center - River Analysis System, Army Corp of Engineers) results \citep{brunner2018}.
+This paper presents GeoFlood, a new open-source software package for solving the shallow-water equations (SWE) on a quadtree hierarchy of mapped, logically Cartesian grids managed by the parallel, adaptive library ForestClaw \citep{ca-bu:2017}.
+The GeoFlood model is validated using standard benchmark tests from \cite{neelz2013benchmarking} as well as the historical Malpasset dam failure.
+The benchmark test results are compared against those we obtained from GeoClaw \citep{clawpack} and the software package HEC-RAS (Hydraulic Engineering Center - River Analysis System, Army Corp of Engineers) \citep{brunner2018}.
 The Malpasset outburst flood results are compared with those presented in \cite{george2011adaptive} (obtained from the GeoClaw software), model results from \citet{hervouet1999malpasset}, and empirical data.
 The comparisons validate GeoFlood's capabilities for idealized benchmarks compared to other commonly used models as well as its ability to efficiently simulate highly dynamic floods in complex terrain, consistent with historical field data.
 Because it is massively parallel and scalable, GeoFlood may be a valuable tool for efficiently computing large-scale flooding problems at very high resolutions.